debamitra/debs-journal/june-24/25-watched-some-xv6-playlist.md

 Mostly occupied with work today, a production bug in one project, some calls and testing support for another.
-Cook didnt show up today, so we ordered out.
-Mom made cheese potato sandwiches and tea in the evening.
+Cheese potato sandwiches and tea in the evening.

 #### Study..
 I watched a couple of videos from the xv6-riscV playlist today.
 It was about system calls from user code and the riscV architecture.
 Let me summarize the second lecture a bit.
 So they talked about all the different registers (31 of them) and the Program counter and the CSRs (Control/Status Registers).
 I am curious about registers in the x86 version of xv6, will look those up tomorrow.
 Also talked about the 3 modes -